Programs Comparison

 Can I enroll with my high school diploma, if I have low grades in physics and mathematics?

 Yes, you can.
-We do not require you to high grades, just a full certificate of secondary education.
+We do not require you to have high grades, just a full certificate of secondary education.
+Also, having a "science stream" in your diploma is not required for the FAA, TCCA ans EASA licensing.

 I have a Bachelors degree.
 Do I need to have my certificate of secondary education for enrollment?